 ARTICLE CONTENTS

-1. Schools are returning to testing
+2. Reality check: schools are returning to testing

-4. Test optional vs. test blind
+5. Test optional vs. test blind

-5. Is the SAT/ACT required for financial aid?
+6. Is the SAT/ACT required for financial aid?

-6. “Easier to apply” does NOT mean “easier to get in”!
+7. “Easier to apply” does NOT mean “easier to get in”!

-7. Conclusion
+8. Conclusion

-Why are they returning to the SAT/ACT?
+Why are they adding SAT/ACT scores to their application checklists again?
 In part because of the finding (confirmed in a 2023 study by Harvard economists) that test scores can help identify academic talent from disadvantaged communities.
-Yes, testing has its biases, but it’s possible that other parts of the college application (recommendation letters by well-resourced teachers; enriching afterschool activities) are more likely to give privileged kids an unfair leg up than an SAT or ACT score.

-3. Should you sign up for the SAT/ACT if ALL of your schools are test-optional?
+Should you sign up for the SAT/ACT if ALL of your schools are test-optional?

 “test-optional” does NOT mean “test blind”!

-4. Test optional vs. test blind
+Test optional vs. test blind

-In other words, even if you scored a perfect 1600 on the SAT or 36 on the ACT, if the college is “test blind” (or “test free”), they will not even look at it.
+In other words, even if you scored a perfect 1600 on the SAT or a 36 on the ACT, if the college is “test blind” (or “test free”), they will not even look at it.
 It will not count.
 You might as well not have sent it in.
-Right now, very few schools are “test blind”—even for the class of 2025.
+Right now, very few schools are “test blind”—even for the class of 2026.
 And many of these still have GPA requirements that a student must surpass in order to be eligible to not send in scores.

-5. Is the SAT/ACT required for financial aid?
+Is the SAT/ACT required for financial aid?

 You may be able to get into a given college without submitting a test score, but if you’re in need of financial aid, merit aid, or independent scholarships, many of THOSE will want to see a test score.
 So skipping that test might mean missing out on a lot of important opportunities.